Mezzanines

 - Hot Rolled Structural Steel Mezzanines

-- Have many elements.
-These include the understructure (made from open web bar joists) and structural I-beams and columns made from hot rolling (a milling process in which the steel is rolled at a temperature above the recrystallization temperature of steel).
+- Have many elements, including the understructure, which is made from open web bar joists, and structural I-beams and columns made from hot rolling—a milling process in which steel is rolled at a temperature above its recrystallization point.
 Additional elements like handrails can either be horizontal, baluster, or solid panel handrails.
-The gates of a structural steel mezzanine may be fabricated as lift out gates, swing gates, or sliding gates.
-They may have any kind of decking, including resin particle board, plywood, B deck, bar grating, plank, steel, and concrete.
+The gates of a structural steel mezzanine may be fabricated as lift-out gates, swing gates, or sliding gates.
+They may have any kind of decking, including resin particle board, plywood, B-deck, bar grating, plank, steel, and concrete.

 - Structural Steel Mezzanines

-- Offer greater column spacing, easy electrical conduit, water pipes, and more open space.
+- Offer greater column spacing, easy electrical conduit access, water pipes, and more open space.
 However, they are heavier than other mezzanines and have rougher finishes.
-Also, they have a high floor and a dead load.
+Additionally, they have a high floor and a dead load.

 - Industrial Mezzanines

-- Heavy-duty mezzanines designed to endure the heavier and shiftier loads industries are accustomed to dealing with.
+- Heavy-duty mezzanines designed to endure the heavier and shiftier loads that industries are accustomed to handling.

 - In-Plant Mezzanines

-- Mezzanines constructed inside of a plant or building.
-An in-plant mezzanine is typically shipped unassembled and then put together once inside of the designated location.
+- Mezzanines constructed inside a plant or building.
+An in-plant mezzanine is typically shipped unassembled and then put together once inside the designated location.

 - Metal Mezzanines

-- Raised platforms that can be used in warehouses, factories, stores, in other industrial or commercial contexts for storage, or as office space.
+- Raised platforms that can be used in warehouses, factories, stores, and other industrial or commercial settings for storage or office space.

 - Mezzanine Construction